|Position:||Head Baseball Coach|

-Before Arzaga joined the coaching staffs of Desert Mountain High and Westwood High, he had four successful seasons as an infielder, two for Central Arizona Community College and two for Regis University.
-He help lead Regis to two region tournaments and Central Arizona to two Region 1 Championships, a district championship, and a third place finish in the JUCO World Series.
-While at Central Arizona, his team set the NJCAA fielding record with a .977 average in 2008.
+Before Arzaga started coaching at Desert Mountain High and Westwood High, he had four successful seasons as an infielder.
+Arzaga played for two for Central Arizona Community College and two for Regis University.
+He help lead Regis to two region tournaments and Central Arizona to two Region I championships, a district championship, and a third place finish in the JUCO World Series.
+Arzaga was part of the 2008 Central Arizona team that set the NJCAA fielding record, with .977.

 Arzaga earned his bachelor’s degree in Spanish with a minor in secondary education from Regis University in 2010.
 He is beginning his master’s degree in coaching and athletic administration at Concordia University in Irvine.
-His primary responsibilities on the Apache staff are to serve as the Recruiting Coordinator, hitting and infield, and strength/conditioning coach.
-He married Kelsey Rieck in January 2014.
+With the Apaches, he primarily serves as the Recruiting Coordinator, hitting and infield, and strength/conditioning coach.